Classic Books Are Full Of Problems. Why Can't We Put Them Down?

 But when they see themselves represented in a positive way, it can have a similarly powerful effect.

-That's one of the reasons why first-grade teacher Emily Petersen says she won't be reading Dr. Seuss with her students this week, or ever.
+That's one of the reasons first-grade teacher Emily Petersen says she won't be reading Dr. Seuss with her students this week, or ever.

 "If I'm looking at a 6-year-old and choosing what story [I'm] going to teach them how to read through, I'm definitely going to choose the one that affirms and celebrates identities in a new way," she says.

-For other teachers who want to help students affirm their identities, the NEA is offering grants and resources to help schools center literary works by and about people of color.
+For other teachers who want to help students affirm their identities, the NEA is offering grants and resources to help schools highlight literary works by and about people of color.

 But the forces that have kept Dr. Seuss on the bookshelf for decades are strong.
 Often, schools plan their Read Across America events months in advance.
 Costumes, books and activities from previous years are ready to go.
-It can be difficult for teachers to deviate from these plans, especially when they've celebrated in the same way year after year after year.
+It can be difficult for teachers to deviate from these plans, especially when they have celebrated in the same way year after year after year.
 And with over 650 million of his books in circulation worldwide, just like his infamous cat, it looks like Dr. Seuss will keep coming back.